 - Provide spatial information for mapping other sensor data

-- Use this sensor to investigate Water cycle
+- Use this sensor to investigate the Water cycle

 - Logging mode for long term experiments

-- Built-in light sensor for measuring light level and UV index
+- Built-in light sensor for measuring the light level and absolute humidity,

-- New map display (in PASCO software) for analyse spatial data
+- New map display (in PASCO software) for analyzing spatial data

-- 17 different measurements that can be collected and analyse individually or simultaneously.
+- 17 different measurements that can be collected and analyzed individually or simultaneously.

 - Wireless Weather Sensor with GPS – PS-3209 aligns to GLOBE protocols.
 The Global Learning and Observations to Benefit the Environment (GLOBE) Program is an international science and education program that provides students and the public worldwide with the opportunity to participate in data collection and the scientific process and contribute meaningfully to our understanding of the Earth system and global environment.
 Announced by the U.S. Government on Earth Day in 1994, GLOBE launched its worldwide implementation in 1995.